-Figure 4 shows the globally downscaled monthly mean temperature over land compared with the CRU (Climate Research Unit) dataset (version TS 2.1, Mitchell and Jones, 2005).
+Figure 4 shows globally downscaled monthly mean temperature over land compared with the CRU (Climate Research Unit) dataset (version TS 2.1, Mitchell and Jones, 2005).
 From Figure 4d and 4e, it is found that the Arctic Islands, the extreme northern part of North America, and the eastern part of Siberia are slightly warmer in both R2 and the downscaled analysis.
 There are slightly cooler biases in Central Africa, the Sahel, and the Amazon Basin.
-However, there is an obvious improvement associated with the global downscaling due to more realistic surface topography, especially over mountain ranges.
-The clearest difference can be seen in the Tibetan Plateau and in the Andes, but there are also improvements over the Pacific Coastal Ranges, the Alps, the Ethiopian Plateau, the Mongolian Plateau, and many other locations.
-Although the other months' results are not shown, the advantage of the downscaling is similar throughout the year.
+However, there is an obvious improvement associated with global downscaling due to more realistic surface topography especially over mountain ranges.
+The clearest difference is seen in the Tibetan Plateau and in the Andes, but there are also improvements over the Pacific Coastal Ranges, the Alps, the Ethiopian Plateau, the Mongolian Plateau, and many other locations.